IBM/zowe-cli-cics-deploy-plugin/docs/README.md

 The cics-deploy extensions to Zowe CLI provide a mechanism by which the CICS DFHDPLOY utility can be used to install a Bundle resource in CICS.
 It requires CICSPlex System Manager (CPSM) to be used to manage the target CICS regions; if the target environment is not CPSM managed then cics-deploy cannot be used to deploy the Bundle.
 In order to deploy a Bundle you will need:

 1. A userid for the target z/OS environment with the necessary authorization to perform the deployment.
-2. The directory structure for the CICS Bundle to exist on the Unix file system for the target z/OS environment.
+2. The directory structure for the CICS Bundle to already exist on the Unix file system for the target z/OS environment.
-3. The name of the target CICSPlex and Scope into which the Bundle should be deployed.
+3. The name of the target CICSplex and Scope into which the Bundle should be deployed.
-4. The High Level Qualifier (HLQ) for the CICS datasets in the target CICS regions.
+4. The High Level Qualifier (HLQ) for the CICS datasets in the target environment.
-5. An up to 8 character name for the Bundle which is unique within the target environment.
+5. An up to 8 character name for the Bundle resource which is unique within the target CICS regions.

 If you have not already done so, start by creating a zosmf profile in Zowe CLI.
 This profile will identify the target z/OS environment; you will need to know the hostname and port number for the z/OSMF server in your target environment, together with your user name and password.
 If you only create a single such profile then it will be used as the default z/OS configuration for any further zowe interactions.
 For further assistance on creating a z/OSMF issue the following command: